The Secret WW2 Learning Network is an educational charity registered in the UK - a Charitable Incorporated Organisation (CIO) No. 1156796

 Our educational activities relate to the general public wherever possible and we frequently lecture to local community groups for a fee that helps support our other activities.
 We are also, as part of our aim to INSPIRE, committed to educating the modern-day military and cadets.

 One of the driving forces in our charity’s establishment was the knowledge that very few people were aware of the ‘secret war’ aspects of WW2 and that those who were aware tended to be the next generation down of those who had served during the war.
-As the veterans themselves dwindled in number, to be inevitably followed by the generation of their daughters and sons, our Co-Founders (Martyn Bell and Martyn Cox) were determined that we should reach beyond these generations.
-We therefore partner with museums where school children will see our presentations and directly young people via schools, colleges and universities.
+As the veterans themselves dwindled in number, to be inevitably followed by the generation of their daughters and sons, our Co-founders (Martyn Bell and Martyn Cox) were determined that we should reach beyond these generations.
+We therefore partner with museums where school children will see our presentations and directly young people via schools, colleges, universities and cadet forces.

 Students from University of Chichester in a Secret WW2 project visiting Tangmere Military Aviation Museum in Sussex.